rethinkdb/rethinkdb-rs/api/javascript/aggregation/group.md

 When grouped data are returned to the client, they are transformed into a client-specific native type.
 (Something similar is done with [times](/docs/dates-and-times/).)
-In JavaScript, grouped data are transformed into a `Hash`.
+In JavaScript, grouped data are transformed into an `Array`.
 If you instead want to receive the raw pseudotype from the server, you can specify `groupFormat: 'raw'` as an optional argument to `run`: